-Mod ref. no. Policy or paragraph and page number Proposed modification MM42 Paragraph MP1.20 Update the data in this paragraph as follows: MM42 Paragraph MP1.20 Page 71 Update the data in this paragraph as follows: "The permitted reserve of silica sand, at 31/12/2020 is estimated at 3.232 31/12/2022 is estimated at 3.08 million tonnes.
+Ref Page Policy/ Paragraph Main Modification MM42 71 Paragraph MP1.20 Update the data in this paragraph as follows: "The permitted reserve of silica sand, at 31/12/2020 is estimated at 3.232 31/12/2022 is estimated at 3.08 million tonnes.
 The permitted reserve therefore provides a landbank of less than 10 years' worth of silica sand production, which is below the level required by the NPPF.
 However, the permitted reserve is dependent upon the submission of suitable planning applications.
 Planning permission was granted in August 2021 for the extraction of 1.1 million tonnes of silica sand at Bawsey (allocated site SIL 01) and permission was granted in June 2023 A planning application for the extraction of 3 million tonnes of silica sand at East Winch (allocated site MIN 40) was received in 2018 and had not been determined by December 2021.
 However, even with the inclusion of the mineral resource in both of these planning applications permissions, the landbank of permitted reserves would still be less than 10 years' worth of silica sand production.
-Calculation of forecast need for silica sand The maximum total lawful throughput per annum for the Leziate Plant site is 0.754 million tonnes of silica sand The forecast need for silica sand from 2021-2038 is therefore 0.754 million tpa x 18 years = 13.57 2023-2038 is therefore 0.754 million tpa x 16 years = 12.064 million tonnes Silica sand permitted reserve at 31/12/2020 = 3.232 31/12/2022 = 3.08 million tonnes Total shortfall is the forecast need minus permitted reserve = 10.34 8.984 million tonnes which is equivalent to the need for 13.7 11.9 years' further supply over the period of the Minerals and Waste Local Plan."
+Calculation of forecast need for silica sand The maximum total lawful throughput per annum for the Leziate Plant site is 0.754 million tonnes of silica sand.
+The forecast need for silica sand from 2021-2038 is therefore 0.754 million tonnes at 13.57 2023-2038 is therefore 0.754 million tpa x 16 years = 12.064 million tonnes.
+Silica sand permitted reserve at 31/12/2020 = 3.232 31/12/2022 = 3.08 million tonnes.
+Total shortfall is the forecast need minus permitted reserve = 10.34 8.984 million tonnes.
+The total shortfall and the minimum quantity to be allocated is therefore 10.34 8.984 million tonnes which is equivalent to the need for 13.7 11.9 years' further supply over the period of the Minerals and Waste Local Plan."

-Mod Policy or paragraph Proposed modification ref. no. and page number ref. no. and page number Policy MP1.
-Provision for mineral extraction Page 72 Amend the policy wording regarding sand and gravel as follows: "The strategy for minerals extraction is to allocate sufficient sites to meet the forecast need for both sand & gravel and hard rock (Carstone).
-For sand and gravel, specific sites to deliver at least 12.597 6.91 million tonnes of resources will be allocated.
+Ref Page Policy/ Paragraph Main Modification MM43 72 Policy MP1.
+Amend the policy wording regarding sand and gravel as follows: Provision for mineral extraction "The strategy for minerals extraction is to allocate sufficient sites to meet the forecast need for both sand & gravel and hard rock (Carstone).
+CAUGOIOII For sand and gravel, specific sites to deliver at least 12.597 6.91 million tonnes of resources will be allocated.
 The sand and gravel landbank will be maintained at a level of at least 7 years' supply (excluding any contribution from borrow pits or major construction projects).
-Mineral extraction for sand and gravel outside of allocated sites will be resisted supported by the Mineral Planning Authority where unless the proposal is consistent with all other relevant policies set out in the Development Plan and the applicant can demonstrate one or more of the following: a) There is an overriding justification and/or overriding benefit for the proposed extraction; and/or the landbank of permitted reserves of sand and gravel in Norfolk is below seven years. b) The proposal is consistent with all other relevant policies set out in the Development Plan Amend the policy wording for silica sand as follows: For silica sand, sufficient sites to deliver at least 10.34 8.98 million tonnes of silica sand resources will be required during the Plan period."
+Mineral extraction for sand and gravel outside of allocated sites will be resisted supported by the Mineral Planning Authority where unless the proposal is consistent with all other relevant policies set out in the Development Plan and the applicant can demonstrate one or more of the following: a) There is an overriding justification and/or overriding benefit for the proposed extraction; and/or the landbank of permitted reserves of sand and gravel in Norfolk is below seven years. b) The proposal is consistent with all other relevant policies set out in the Development Plan Amend the policy wording for silica sand as follows: For silica sand, sufficient sites to deliver at least 40.34 8.98 million tonnes of silica sand resources will be required during the Plan period."
 The rest of the policy wording, regarding Carstone and silica sand, will not change.